 We are often asked, “What is the difference between a merchant cash advance and traditional finance?”
 As a long-term partner, we want you to understand your options and feel comfortable that a merchant cash advance is the absolute best solution for your business.
-Having provided millions of Rands in working capital to thousands of retail businesses, we have a thorough knowledge of the South African “Lendscape” understanding the numerous funding options available to local retail SMEs:
+Having provided millions of Rands in working capital to thousands of SME businesses, we have a thorough knowledge of the South African “Lendscape” understanding the numerous funding options available to local SMEs:

 A Merchant Cash Advance